Category Archives: Kuwait Royals

 Jaber III Al-Ahmad Al-Jaber Al-Sabah, Emir of Kuwait speaks to the press on the South Lawn of the White House on September 28, 1990, after the invasion of Kuwait by Iraq

-On August 2, 1990, Iraq invaded Kuwait, which resulted in the seven-month-long Iraqi occupation.
+On August 2, 1990, Iraq invaded Kuwait, resulting in the seven-month-long Iraqi occupation.
 Within hours of the invasion, Jaber and his government went to Saudi Arabia where they ran the Kuwaiti government from a hotel in Ta’if, Saudi Arabia.
 When the Gulf War ended in February 1991, Jaber remained in Saudi Arabia while declaring three months of martial law to ensure the safety of the people and to ensure that there were no Iraqis still in Kuwait who may attempt once again to overthrow the government.
 Jaber and his government returned to Kuwait on March 15, 1991.
-The Kuwaiti people remember Emir Jaber as the man who rebuilt their county after American-led forces drove Saddam Hussein’s Iraqi occupation troops from Kuwait in 1991.
+The Kuwaiti people remember Emir Jaber as the man who rebuilt their country after American-led forces drove Saddam Hussein’s Iraqi occupation troops from Kuwait in 1991.

 Embed from Getty Images

-Jaber III, Emir of Kuwait, prays as he disembarks his plane March 15, 1991, upon his arrival in Kuwait after his in exile in Saudi Arabia during the Iraqi occupation of his country
+Jaber III, Emir of Kuwait, prays as he disembarks his plane on March 15, 1991, upon his arrival in Kuwait after his in exile in Saudi Arabia during the Iraqi occupation of his country

 Embed from Getty Images